XiLin03/XiLin03.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xi Lin is an undergraduate student at Dalian University of Technology.
-Here, he is majoring in Mechanical Engineering in Dalian University of Technology & University of California, Irvine Joint Program, and pursuing a dual degree in Automation at Dalian University of Technology.
+I am an undergraduate student at Dalian University of Technology.
+Here, he is majoring in Mechanical Engineering in Dalian University of Technology - University of California, Irvine Joint Program, and pursuing a dual degree in Automation at Dalian University of Technology.
+I have academic research experience in robot design, control, and perception.
-He has academic research experience in robot design, control, and perception.
-He is currently exploring new research opportunities during 07/2024-06/2025.
+I am currently exploring new research opportunities during 07/2024-06/2025!
+OvO {style="text-align: justify;"}
-{style="text-align: justify;"}